The Financial Crisis In 4000 Words

 Treat it as a financial disaster area and declare financial martial law long enough to sort out the gridlock, make sure the safeguards that were torn down to allow wall street into the mortgage game are put back in place, then let traffic flow.

 While the vast wave of failing mortgages is not the actual cause of the crisis, it is one of the earliest dominos to fall.
-It's also one of the areas where just about everybody involved -- even the people who are owed money from the mortgages -- would really rather have some money than no money at all:
+It's also one of the areas where just about everybody involved -- even the people who are owed money from the mortgages -- would really rather have some money than no money at all.
+In the current situation, when a mortgage defaults, everybody loses, not just the homeowner:

-Also, for the majority of cases, the actual financial shortfall that caused the default is relatively minor compared to the cost for everybody (even leaving out the impact on the economy).
+For the majority of foreclosures, the actual financial shortfall that caused the foreclosure and the mortgage default is relatively minor compared to the cost for everybody (even leaving out the impact on the economy).

 It's the Organization, Stupid